kloetzl/libmurmurhash/Readme.md

 ## Compiling and Installing

-libmurmurhash has no prerequisites other than a reasonably up-to-date UNIX system.
+libmurmurhash uses the autotools as the build system.
+When building from a release tarball they are optional as is the first step of the following.

+    autoreconf -fi  # optional
+    ./configure
     make
     make check
-    make DESTDIR=/usr/local install
+    make install

 ## API